About the Mary River Catchment

 History

-The MRCCC was launched in 1993 with the primary objective of being a representative body of community, industry and government stakeholder with interests in integrated catchment management in the Mary River Catchment.
-Today the committee is comprised of 25 interest sectors or delegates, and has an office based in Gympie with support staff.
+The MRCCC was launched in 1993 with the primary objective of being a representative body of community, industry and government stakeholder with interests in integrated catchment management in the Mary River catchment.
+Today the committee is comprised of 28 interest sectors or delegates, and has an office based in Gympie with support staff.

 Vision